jaedb/silverstripe-social-feed/README.md

 - Run a `/dev/build?flush=all`
 - Login to the admin and configure your API keys from Settings > Social Feed

+**Customising**
+- Standard template loops mean you can change the appearance quickly and easily
+- Basic styles are built into the module, but these are overwritten by your theme's stylesheets as you deem appropriate

 **Support**
 - Please email me (james _at_ jamesbarnsley co.nz)